 So, anyway, here’s a true story where I make all of the mistakes; I did everything completely wrong in a job interview one time.
 It was for a web producer job at a cool start-up company that was a hybrid online / television network.
 The show I would be producing web content for was all travel-related.
 (I believe I’ve mentioned that my first few jobs were as a travel writer.)

 This seemed like an adventurous, innovative gig, potentially a dream job.
 I had researched the company, made notes about my connections in the travel industry and my accomplishments in producing engaging content for websites.
 I was ready and enthusiastic.

 And then I wasn’t any more.
 I can’t really explain it, except that halfway through the interview, as I looked around the still-being-unpacked start-up offices, and I realized that I didn’t want the job.

 I could see the team setting up.
-Everyone looked like the hipsters from the coffee shop around the corner from house.
+Everyone looked like the hipsters from the coffee shop around the corner from my house.
 Wearing tuques and scarves inside, bally sweaters in summer, everyone in black-rimmed glasses and skinny jeans.
 Beards.
 Not that there’s anything wrong with this, I just knew that I would not be a good cultural fit.

 The ideas I was pitching about what I would do to get the website up and drive traffic to it were things that I knew I could do, but that I wasn’t actually interested in doing.
 I didn’t know why I was there.